Biodiversity and ecology in the Australian bush

 Our kit

-We use 4 different Olympus OM-D camera bodies – E-M1 Mk I, Mk II, Mk III and E-M1X – coupled to a range of optics.
+We currently use 4 different Olympus camera bodies – OM-1, E-M1 Mk II, E-M1 Mk III and E-M1X – coupled to a range of optics.
 The latter include Olympus zoom and prime lenses covering a focal length range from 12 to 400mm, a Zeiss Tessovar macro imaging system and a Zeiss Photomicroscope.
 More about those later.

 The particular combination of body and optics we choose is dictated by the nature of the subject - its size, its distance, its activity - as well as how closely we want to look at it.

-The Olympus OM-D E-M1 is an interchangeable lens, mirrorless camera body equipped with a ‘four-thirds’ sensor and an electronic viewfinder (EVF).
+All of our Olympus cameras have an interchangeable lens, mirrorless body equipped with a ‘four-thirds’ sensor and an electronic viewfinder (EVF).

 Why interchangeable lens?

-An interchangeable lens body provides the option of combining the same body with different optics.
-One minute I can be taking photographs of birds in the canopy with my telezoom lens and the next close up macro shots of a small insect on the forest floor.
-All with the same camera body and without any compromise in image quality.
+An interchangeable lens system provides the option of combining the same body with different optics.
+Couple the body with a telezoom lens to take photographs of birds in the canopy or swap to a macro lens to photograph a small insect on the forest floor.

 Why mirrorless and EVF?
 And why not an SLR?